hackerinnen/hackerinnen/content/spaces/leipzig/lena-hierzi/index.en.md

 # Can you recommend a book / podcast / tutorial / film or event?

-Hackers from Angelina Jolie
+Hackers with Angelina Jolie

-this woman who works in silcion valley and has a very hilarious [Youtube](https://www.youtube.com/c/designalily) and [Instagram](https://www.instagram.com/designalily/) and tiktok
+this woman who works as an App Designer in Silcion Valley and has a very hilarious and intelligent [Youtube](https://www.youtube.com/c/designalily) and [Instagram](https://www.instagram.com/designalily/) and tiktok